Schools and Colleges - FAQs

 5. Do I have to take a student on to my roll if my Partnership asks me to?

 The Leicestershire Fair Access Protocol for Secondary Schools has been locally agreed and reviewed regularly in line with DFE Regulations.
 The FAP gives the power over fair Access Admissions to each local Partnership.
 Schools collectively, working through their local partnership group meetings can therefore decide which local school should admit a Fair Access child.
 Partnerships aim to ensure that schools all take their fair share of the extra admissions arising from Fair Access.
+See above Q4.
+School will no longer be expected to take pupils who have been permanently excluded from neighbouring schools through the Fiar Access Process.

 6. Are Permanently excluded children entitled to be admitted to a school under the rules of Fair Access?